IceIceMonster1/Lunch-Reminder/README.md

 # Lunch-Reminder
-Notifies you at exactly 12 to eat your damn lunch
+Notifies you at exactly 12 to eat your damn lunch.
+Edit however.